zhqu1148980644/TMP/leetcode/31-Next-Permutation.md

 The rear part of the next smallest point must be monotonous increasing.

 - Find the reverse point. i.e. the first number whose next number is larger then itself.
-- swap this number with the first larger one in the rear subtring.
+- swap this number with the first(most close) larger one in the rear subtring.
 - Reverse the rear substring.

 ```c++